Mathef/docs-4-ai/crawl4ai_docs.md

 Crawl4AI is designed to simplify the process of crawling web pages and extracting useful information for large language models (LLMs) and AI applications.
-Whether you\'re using it as a REST API, a Python library, or through a Google Colab notebook, Crawl4AI provides powerful features to make web data extraction easier and more efficient.
+Whether you're using it as a REST API, a Python library, or through a Google Colab notebook, Crawl4AI provides powerful features to make web data extraction easier and more efficient.